Canon Color imageCLASS MF656Cdw/MF654Cdw Printer Review

 Student

 The Canon Color imageCLASS MF656Cdw is an excellent option for students.
 It prints sharp-looking documents, and its ADF-equipped scanner produces detailed scans.
-The scanner's hinges are also height adjustable, accommodating thicker items like textbooks.
+The scanner's hinges are also height-adjustable, allowing for the accommodation of thicker items, such as textbooks.
 While toner cartridges aren't inexpensive, they have a very substantial page yield, which keeps ownership costs remarkably low.
-One consideration is this printer's size; it's quite large, so it may not be ideal if you have limited space, like in a dorm room.
-Also, while this printer supports a wide range of wired and wireless connectivity options, its print speed drops dramatically when printing over Wi-Fi.
+This printer supports a wide range of wired and wireless connectivity options, which makes it quite flexible.
+One consideration is the size of this printer; it's quite large, so it may not be ideal if you have limited space, such as in a dorm room.

 Pros